Topics on this page:

-What can I expect from a Chapter 7 Bankruptcy?
+- What is Chapter 7 Bankruptcy?

-Chapter 7 Bankruptcy is a federal court process designed to eliminate or liquidate most of your debts.
-The court will appoint a trustee, who will arrange to liquidate all of your assets, with the exception of certain "exempt" assets.
-Exempt assets are assets cannot be sold to pay your creditors.
+Chapter 7 Bankruptcy is a federal court process designed to eliminate most of your debts.
+Elimination of your debts is completed through "liquidation" - the sale of your property and the distribution of the proceeds to your creditors.
+The court will appoint a trustee who will arrange to liquidate all your assets, except for certain "exempt" assets.
+Exempt assets are assets that cannot be sold to pay your creditors.

 - schedules of assets and liabilities